Skip to content

 Pagination

-List endpoints accept limit and offset query parameters and return a PaginatedResponse[T] envelope:
+List endpoints are cursor-based: they accept limit and an opaque cursor query parameter and return a PaginatedResponse[T] envelope:

 {